0x45z/0x45z.github.io/projects/SentinelHoneypot.md

 ![Cloud SOC Diagram](/assets/images/project02/Cloud_SOC_Diagram.png)

-This project enables aspiring and junior analysts to understand how Microsoft Sentinel works, practice using its interface and KQL queries, and practice triaging and remediating cyberattacks in a safe environment.poi
+This project enables aspiring and junior analysts to understand how Microsoft Sentinel works, practice using its interface and KQL queries, and practice triaging and remediating cyberattacks in a safe environment.

+The development process for this project can be found here [here.](Link here)

 ## Demonstration with Simulated Cyberattacks